joealewine/blockchain-rhos/howto/console-deploy-k8-firewall.md

 If you are deploying the platform on LinuxOne on s390x, replace `amd64` in the image tag with `s390x` {: important}

-After you download the images, you must change the image tags to refer to your docker registry.
+After you download the images, you must change the image tags to refer to your Docker registry.
 Replace `<LOCAL_REGISTRY>` with the url of your local registry and run the following commands:
 ```
 docker tag cp.icr.io/cp/ibp-operator:2.1.2-20191217-amd64 <LOCAL_REGISTRY>/ibp-operator:2.1.2-20191217-amd64
 docker tag cp.icr.io/cp/ibp-init:2.1.2-20191217-amd64 <LOCAL_REGISTRY>/ibp-init:2.1.2-20191217-amd64